 NDs receive education in western medicine diagnosis and standards of care including pharmaceuticals, but also receive up to 100 more hours in nutrition than conventional programs, 150 hours in behavioral medicine (nearly absent in conventional curriculums), and training in non-pharmaceutical treatment options including botanical medicine, physical medicine, and homeopathy.
 In Arizona and Canada, the education also includes acupuncture although the majority of NDs are not acupuncturists unless they are separately licensed as LAcs.
 Naturopathic medicine is evidence-based but less strictly defined by it than conventional care; many prefer to say evidence-informed as it is used to guide the treatment approach but is not necessarily bound by it, placing the focus more on the individual.
 Physician status, licensed provider status, and pharmaceutical prescriptive abilities vary by state.
 I find many in the field loosely considered MD/DO school but the majority did not (I never did), ultimately choosing naturopathic medicine because it most aligned with their health philosophy.
 ND’s are trained in general/primary care and lifestyle medicine and, with a few exceptions, do not practice in hospital or in-patient based settings.
 There are great NDs, average NDs, and not-so-great NDs.

-Education: 4 years of graduate studies including 2 years of clinical rotations based in outpatient, community medical clinics.
+Education: 4 years of graduate studies including 2 years of clinical rotations in outpatient, community-based medical clinics.
 No residency requirements at this time (they are privately funded while most MD/DO residencies receive federal funding to operate).
-Roughly 20% participate in formal 1-3 year residencies with other graduates participating as associates in mentee situations or collaborative clinics in their first years of practice.
+Roughly 20% participate in formal 1-3 year residencies with the majority of other graduates taking roles as associates in mentee situations or collaborative clinics in their first years of practice.
 Nearly all NDs work in a primary or general care setting.

 Functional Medicine – functional medicine was born out of naturopathic medicine (it’s founder was a board member of my alma mater – Bastyr University – before going on to coin “functional medicine”) and was created in the early 1990s in response to the growing popularity in holistic care, serving as an additional education resource for those in the MD community that found limitations in their conventional training.
 It has since grown and today serves as a general term used by varying types of practitioners who are practicing more holistically.
-Functional medicine shares similarities to naturopathic medicine but is far less comprehensive in terms of philosophy and education – I’ve heard colleagues refer to functional medicine as “naturopathic medicine 101” and “naturopathic medicine light.”
-If I am being honest, I do feel the field has appropriated much of naturopathic medicine and without much credit, but it is important that this more holistic concept of health grows and that more of the conventional community embraces it as it is far more helpful than the current state of care that, I argue, is creating more problems than it is solving them.
+Functional medicine shares similarities to naturopathic medicine but is far less comprehensive in terms of philosophy and education; I’ve had colleagues refer to functional medicine as “naturopathic medicine 101” and “naturopathic medicine light.”
+If I am being honest, I do feel the field has appropriated much of naturopathic medicine, and without credit but, that aside, I find it is more important that the holistic concept of health grows among the conventional community than to argue its origins and practice.
+Functional medicine relies heavily on supporting the biochemistry of the body with nutraceuticals, as well as specialty lab testing which is often expensive and has its own limitations (as all labs do), but provides much more detailed information on various health states.
 There are great functional medicine providers, average functional medicine providers, and not-so-great functional medicine providers.

 Chiropractors, D.C. – chiropractic practice originated slightly after osteopathic medicine with a similar philosophy toward health.
 After the Flexner report, however, osteopathic medicine took more of an initiative to reform its medical education while the chiropractic cohort did not and they were heavily persecuted for this.
 According to the ACA, “Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of these disorders on general health” with diagnosis through imaging studies and physical exam, and treatment via spinal manipulation techniques, corrective exercises, and lifestyle medicine.
-Legal verbiage in many states allow DCs to practice beyond this, ordering and interpreting lab work and managing unrelated disorders with supplements and nutrition advice, a scope of practice that I, at times, struggle with.
+Legal verbiage in many states allow DCs to practice beyond this, ordering and interpreting lab work and managing unrelated disorders with supplements and nutrition advice.
 There are great DCs, average DCs, and not-so-great DCs.

-Education: the doctorate degree level involves 3.3 to 4 years of graduate school covering the basic sciences and clinical education/experience with a primary focus on evaluation and diagnosis of the neuromusculoskeletal system with lesser coursework in other body systems for a total average of 4,200 hours of classroom, laboratory, and clinical internships.
+Education: the doctorate degree level involves 3.3 to 4 years of graduate school covering the basic sciences and clinical education/experience with a primary focus on evaluation and diagnosis of the neuromusculoskeletal system with lesser coursework in other body systems.
+There is no residency or post-graduate training to my knowledge.

-As with all things in life, there is a spectrum of skill among practitioners and a poor experience with one should not characterize an entire profession, hence my reference to great, average, and no-so-great practitioners in each category.
+As with all things in life there lies a spectrum, and among health practitioners this extends to skill, bedside manner, philosophy, area of expertise, and more; a poor experience with one practitioner should not characterize an entire profession, hence my reference to great, average, and no-so-great practitioners in each category.
 All of these professions have a valuable place in healthcare.
-I also think it’s important to point out again that less than 10% (!) of MDs choose primary care.
-There is a glaring lack of interest (and, more importantly, lack of money) in serving primary care needs, yet this is where people need the most support and the level at which we can correct downward health trends before they become chronic issues.
+I also think it is important to point out again that less than 10% (!) of MDs choose primary care.
+There is a glaring lack of interest (and, more importantly, lack of money) in serving primary care needs yet this is where people need the most support and the level at which we can correct downward health trends before they become issues.
+This is the value and importance of naturopathic medicine in healthcare.

 For a less colorful summation of these programs you can read the INM’s post on the same topic.
 Resources used for my information include: jaoa.org, palmer.edu, ifm.org, osteopathic.org, aacom.org, aafp.org